BridgesLab/CushingAcromegalyStudy/scripts/deseq_analysis_outlier_of_htseq.md

 These data were analysed in  by DESeq (<a href="http://dx.doi.org/10.1186/gb-2010-11-10-r106">Anders & Huber, 2010</a>).
-We did not remove lower expressing transcripts because we pre-filtered the data to examine only one transcript per gene.
+We did not remove lower expressing genes because we pre-filtered the data to examine only one transcript per gene.

 Full Analysis
 --------------